Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 Nextor is an enhanced version of MSX-DOS 2, the disk operating system for MSX computers.
 It is based on MSX-DOS 2.31, with which it is 100% compatible.

 This document provides a complete guide for programmers willing to develop storage device drivers for Nextor.
-It is a good idea to get acquainted with Nextor by reading _[Nextor 3.0 User Manual](Nextor%202.1%20User%20Manual.md)_ prior to this document.
-Also, although not strictly necessary, it is recommended to take a look at the _[Nextor 3.0 Programmers Reference](Nextor%202.1%20Programmers%20Reference.md)_ document, which is a reference of the new features that Nextor adds to MSX-DOS 2 from a developer point of view other that the driver development.
+It is a good idea to get acquainted with Nextor by reading _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ prior to this document.
+Also, although not strictly necessary, it is recommended to take a look at the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ document, which is a reference of the new features that Nextor adds to MSX-DOS 2 from a developer point of view other that the driver development.

+Nextor 3 uses a driver structure that's similar, but not identical, to the one used by Nextor 2: drivers developed for Nextor 2 will need to be adapted to the new structure before they can be used in Nextor 3.
+This process is detailed in the [Nextor 3 Driver Migration Guide](TODO: link).

 ## 2. The Nextor kernel architecture